 The measurement of voltage is vital for car battery life.
 Modern vehicles have strict standards for these conditions.
 The physical parameters are the basis for daily routine service.
 Let’s see the main specifications of these elements.

-What is the acceptable battery voltage for a car?
+What is the minimum battery voltage to start a car?

 The old American cars had 6V power units.
 That’s why it’s pretty hard to find a decent battery for the oldtimer.
 The modern standard worldwide is 12V, but this parameter is changeable: